Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/dulwich-college--11-plus--maths--9999--specimen-paper-g_pr_prpcc.md

 <!-- = render :reviewsubtag, question: question -->
 <div class='question question'>

 Anastasia thinks of a positive integer, which Barry then doubles.
-Next, Charlie trebles Barry’s number.
-Finally, Damien multiplies Charlie’s number by six.
+Next, Charlie trebles Barry's number.
+Finally, Damien multiplies Charlie's number by six.
 Eve notices that the sum of these four numbers is a perfect square.

 What is the smallest number that Anastasia could have thought of?

 </div>
 <div class='questioncodeblock'>
 <pre class='language-latex'><code class='language-latex'>Anastasia thinks of a positive integer, which Barry then doubles.
-Next, Charlie trebles Barry’s number.
-Finally, Damien multiplies Charlie’s number by six.
+Next, Charlie trebles Barry's number.
+Finally, Damien multiplies Charlie's number by six.
 Eve notices that the sum of these four numbers is a perfect square.
 <emptyline>
 What is the smallest number that Anastasia could have thought of?
 </code></pre>